vivek0240/gplayforAndroid/gapps‐config-for-OnePlus-X's-OxygenOS.md

 **IMPORTANT**

 **!**This script **requires** at least the **stock package**!
-If you will use smaller packages you will have missing gapps!
+If you will use smaller packages you will miss some of the Google Apps!

-**!**Before flash you may want to backup your system partition in case that something goes wrong.
+**!**Before flashing you may want to backup your system partition in case something goes wrong.
-I tested the config myself and it works as it should.

 **!**This gapps-config was written specifically for OPX's OxygenOS to remove the stock gapps and reinstall them.
-On AOSP based ROMs you won't need this specific gapps-config!
+On AOSP-based ROMs you won't need this specific gapps-config!

 **Download:**